-All cardholders earn 2x points on travel and dining plus 1.5x points on all other purchases.
-There is no limit to how many points you earn, and your points do not expire as long as your account remains open and in good standing.
+All cardholders earn 2x points per dollar spent on travel and dining plus 1.5x points on all other purchases.
+There is no limit to how many points you earn.
+And your points do not expire as long as your account remains open and in good standing.
 When traveling internationally, you won’t be charged foreign transaction fees on your purchases.

 When you’re enrolled in Preferred Rewards, you’ll earn an extra 25% to 75% additional points on every purchase.
 For example, as a Platinum Honors member, you’ll earn 3.5x points for every dollar you spend on travel and dining plus 2.62x points for all other charges.

 The points you earn can be redeemed for cash back, statement credits or booking travel at the Bank of America Travel Center.

 Annual $100 Airline Incidental Credits

 Airline fees are becoming a way of life as airlines shift to a la carte pricing.
 The Premium Rewards credit card has you covered when those fees pop up.
 You will be reimbursed up to $100 in airline incidental fees each year.
 Fees eligible for reimbursement include nuisance fees like those for checked bags, ticket changes or cancellations.
 As well as fees for things you actually want to spend money on.
 This includes preferred seating upgrades, onboard food and beverages, in-flight entertainment and airport lounge access.